 Before this, the private and industrial fields also recognized this danger of combustible fabrics.
-After all, this stuff can melt and embed into skin.
-So this makes treatment of injuries difficult if not impossible sometimes.
-So much so, a law got passed.
+After all, this stuff can melt and embed into the skin.
+So this makes the treatment of injuries difficult, if not impossible sometimes.
+Ultimately, the government passed a law, discussed below.

 The Flammable Fabrics Act protects consumers.
 It does so by ensuring clothing and other material goods are flame retardants.
 Hence, the clothing manufacturers have regulations they must comply with that protect the consumer.

 Also, this includes the Flammable Fabrics Act regulations.
 Problem clothing and other material goods often get recalled.
 Usually, this is because they do not meet the standards of the FFA.

 An example might be a ribbon designed for a Christmas tree with hot electrical lights.
 The FFA would require an absolute minimum standard for flame resistance.